Syknapse/My-Learning-Tracker/log.md

 I spent most of the day trying to implement a feature where adding rows and columns with the builder don't reset the drawing.
 I advanced a lot and managed to get the basic function working.
 But conflicts produced when the number input was manually changed complicated the process and I had to abandon it in a separate branch for another time because I wanted at least the 1st version done.<br>
 I also tried to fix the little bug earlier where a new color cannot be added on top of an older one before deleting it in single click mode.
 But I also decided to leave it for a later stage, when I will refactor and improve the project.

 For now The long hours of holiday are over, on Monday I'm back to work.
-BUt I'm very glad I finished the course before hand.
+But I'm very glad I finished the course before hand.

 ----